arzooo-tech/cloud-dev/docs/HOW_TO_USE.md

 1. Pre-requisites needed before running this project
     a. `AWS Account to create resources`
-            1. `Permissions for users running this ECS, ECR, Route53, EC2, Secretmanager`
+            1. `Permissions for users running this need to have access to ECS, ECR, Route53, EC2, Secretmanager`
     b. `Application should be dockerized`
     c. `Application should be able to read environment variables from AWS Secret manager`
     d. `Elastic search and kibana endpoints for application logs`